francopoffo/nextjs-fullstack/README.md

 I used [prisma](https://www.prisma.io/), to configure my Postgres database, which is very intuitive ORM, and [Railway](https://railway.app/dashboard) to create the database.

+For authentication I used Next's own lib [next-auth](https://next-auth.js.org/).

+For notifications I used [react-hot-toast](https://react-hot-toast.com/).

 ## Getting Started

 First, run the development server: